projectacrn/acrn-hypervisor/doc/introduction/index.rst

 Introduction to Project ACRN
 ****************************

-ACRN™ is a, flexible, lightweight reference hypervisor, built with real-time and safety-criticality in mind, and optimized to streamline embedded development through an open source platform.
+ACRN |trade| is a, flexible, lightweight reference hypervisor, built with real-time and safety-criticality in mind, and optimized to streamline embedded development through an open source platform.
 ACRN defines a device hypervisor reference stack and an architecture for running